garrettn/ampersand-slides/bower_components/reveal.js/README.md

 - [Changelog](https://github.com/hakimel/reveal.js/releases): Up-to-date version history.
 - [Examples](https://github.com/hakimel/reveal.js/wiki/Example-Presentations): Presentations created with reveal.js, add your own!
 - [Browser Support](https://github.com/hakimel/reveal.js/wiki/Browser-Support): Explanation of browser support and fallbacks.
+- [Plugins](https://github.com/hakimel/reveal.js/wiki/Plugins,-Tools-and-Hardware): A list of plugins that can be used to extend reveal.js.

 ## Online Editor

-Presentations are written using HTML or markdown but there's also an online editor for those of you who prefer a graphical interface.
+Presentations are written using HTML or Markdown but there's also an online editor for those of you who prefer a graphical interface.
 Give it a try at [http://slides.com](http://slides.com).

 ## Instructions